How to Create LinkedIn Thought Leadership that Drives New Business

 Like and comment on people's posts — contribute to real conversations in the space.

 Distribution is just as important as creation.
-It’s best for thought leadership content to be shared by your founder and team members to put a face behind the ideas.
+It’s best for thought leadership content to be shared by your founder and team members to put a face behind the ideas, which is why LinkedIn is such a key platform.

 I talked about this with Rick Koleta on his podcast.

-You should be using multiple channels for your distribution:
+You should be using multiple channels for your distribution, however:

 Letterdrop can automate team engagement on LinkedIn (including comments and reposts) for you, both natively in the tool and through a social selling Chrome extension.